Welcome to CyberLink Member Zone

 Features

-In all of our reviews, we point out whether the software is geared toward photo management, photo editing, or a good combination of the two.
+In all of our reviews, we point out whether the free Lightroom alternative is geared toward photo management, photo editing, or a good combination of the two.
 Maybe you already use software to edit photos and are only in the market for a program to organize photos or vice versa.
 Maybe you are currently using Lightroom and Photoshop, and are looking for an all-in-one solution.
 Our list of free Lightroom alternatives has something to cover all of these needs.

 We recommend making a list of your feature must-haves before you begin your search.
 If a program is missing a key feature on your list, move on to the next.